Terre Haute man molested 6-year-old to ‘prove everyone right,’ court docs say

 According to court documents obtained by WTHI, Freeman inappropriately touched a 6-year-old girl while they were watching a movie together at the girl’s home earlier this month.

-Freeman admitted to touching the girl, and he told investigators, “Everyone already thought I was a child molester so I wanted to prove them right.”
+Freeman admitted to touching the girl, and he told investigators, “Everyone already thought I was a child molester, so I wanted to prove them right.”

 He is currently behind bars at the Vigo County Jail, and he is being held on a $75,000 bond.